Skip to content

 As a symbol of solidarity, the iconic black and white Keffiyeh provides comfort and community for Palestinians and Arabs across the globe.
 But where did it come from?
 The Keffiyeh also known as, kufiya, ghutrah, shemagh, hatta or chafiyeh has thousands of years worth of historical significance.

-Who invented keffiyeh?
+Who invented the keffiyeh?

 Dating back to Sumerian priests of Mesopotamia in 3100 BCE, a version of the keffiyeh was worn to distinguish honour and rank in society.
 The actual word ‘keffiyeh’ has its origins in the ‘Kufa’ area of Iraq and means “from the city of Kufa''.
 Over the years it spread across the Middle East with each country proudly wearing a pattern and style distinct to their region.